United Automobile Services: Deregulation

-In the mid-1980s, following the deregulation of bus services, a number of Dodge and Mercedes-Benz minibuses were purchased by United for use on local services.
-Some routes replaced existing "big bus" services, with others operating on brand new services, which were highly competitive with existing services operated by the local authority – notably in Darlington and Hartlepool.

-Most of these minibuses were branded with names such as Darlington Roadranger, Hartlepool Hoppa, Peterlee Panther, Whitby Clipper amongst others.
-These new minibus routes ran around housing estates to a Hail and Ride system and after some initial controversy, these services proved successful for United, most notably in Darlington where the minibus network was hugely expanded.
+Immediately following deregulation, a number of Dodge and Mercedes-Benz minibuses were purchased by United for use on local services.
+Some routes replaced existing 'big bus' services, with others operating on brand new services, which were highly competitive with existing services operated by local authorities – notably in Darlington, sparking the Darlington Bus War, and in Hartlepool.
+Most of these minibuses were branded with names such as Darlington Roadranger, Hartlepool Hoppa, Peterlee Panther and Whitby Clipper, amongst others.
+These new minibus services ran hail and ride systems around housing estates and proved both successful and controversial for United, most notably in Darlington, where the minibus network was hugely expanded to compete against Darlington Transport Company, Your Bus – an independent formed by ex-United employees – and from 1994, Stagecoach Busways.